The Chart for Matterport Inc. (MTTR) Is Flashing Mixed Signals

 MTTR’s Market Performance

-MTTR stocks went down by -2.35% for the week, with a monthly drop of -22.16% and a quarterly performance of -71.73%, while its annual performance rate touched -60.33%.
-The volatility ratio for the week stands at 7.83% while the volatility levels for the past 30 days are set at 9.78% for Matterport Inc..
-The simple moving average for the period of the last 20 days is -7.59% for MTTR stocks with a simple moving average of -60.19% for the last 200 days.
+MTTR stocks went up by 23.04% for the week, with a monthly jump of 24.92% and a quarterly performance of -64.15%, while its annual performance rate touched -48.23%.
+The volatility ratio for the week stands at 8.66% while the volatility levels for the past 30 days are set at 9.55% for Matterport Inc..
+The simple moving average for the period of the last 20 days is 14.96% for MTTR stocks with a simple moving average of -50.50% for the last 200 days.

 Analysts’ Opinion of MTTR